DYNAMICS OF

 manner that appears to be chaotic but is not.
 The trajectory moves away from

-the fixed-point attractor at to the
+the fixed-point attractor at Fig. 7.2.
+The

 motion of the pendulum for driving force strength c(3)